 Principles of grape juice and wine analysis and the reasons for use of each analysis.
 Analyses of a practical and useful nature are chosen for the laboratory exercises demonstrating various chemical, physical and biochemical methods.
-High school chemistry or equivalent recommended.
+High school Chemistry or equivalent recommended.

-3 3 0 0 0 SOILS FOR VITICULTURE VOC/TECH
+VIN 293 SOILS FOR VITICULTURE VOC/TECH

-This course will explore soil properties and behavior and their influence on wines.
+The course will explore soils properties and behavior and their influence on wines.
 The course focuses not only on growth and production, but on the long-term effects of viticulture on soil quality and the wider environment.